020 7404 9390

 Varying spousal maintenance

-The court has wide discretion and can vary the maintenance order upwards or downwards, terminate it, or capitalise it into one lump sum payment, as well as discharge any arrears.
+Yes.
+The court has wide discretion and can vary the maintenance order upwards or downwards, as well as:

 For example, in the case of W v W [2015] EWCA Civ 201 the original order provided for the wife to be paid spousal maintenance on a joint lives basis.
 The husband sought to vary the spousal maintenance downwards as his income had decreased and he was anticipating his retirement in six years.
 He also emphasised that the court had made it clear that the wife had been expected to utilise her own earning capacity, which she had failed to do.
 The court agreed to vary the maintenance payments downwards between 2013 and 2019, after whichthe payments would cease.
 The wife appealed, but the Court of Appeal upheld the decision.